 We have to consider why interest rates could rise and how each risk factor would be affected.
 When it happens it will likely be for a number of different reasons including a combination of higher economic growth, higher inflation, lower risk aversion or a pullback in bond purchases by the Fed.

 The only thing we can say with any certainty is that bond returns will be much lower going forward than they’ve been since the early 1980s.
-They have to be because interest rates can only fall so much further and lower yields means less interest income.
+They have to be because interest rates can only fall so much further and lower yields mean less interest income.

 Therefore the biggest risk bond investors face is misaligning expectations with this reality.